oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 * **Project Name:** blinky

-#### 1. Select Namespace and Property Name
+#### 1. Select Property Name and Namespace
+The profile's property name is used in the OpenC2 actuator, target, args, and results lists.
+The namespace allows this schema to be referenced from other documents.
 The mechanism used to reference definitions from other documents is described in the OpenC2 [Namespace Registry](https://github.com/oasis-open/openc2-custom-aps/blob/master/namespace-registry.md).
-The namespace allows this profile to be referenced by other documents, and for testing it needs a property name used in the OpenC2 actuator, target, args, and results lists.

 * **Property Name:** blinky
 * **Namespace:** http://oasis-open.org/openc2/custom/blinky/v1.0